-Ashley Jess Knight is a Woven Textile and Fashion designer based in South East London, with her studio at Cockpit Arts.
+Ashley Jess Knight is a Woven Textile, Fashion & upcycle designer based in South East London.
 Her work is easily recognisable for her use of bright colours, varied textures and brand ethos of ‘Happy Design’.

 Ashley is passionate about sustainability and is always looking at creating as little environmental impact as possible with her designs.
 Through using deadstock yarns and fabrics, upcycling and Zero waste design in her aim to work within sustainable production and create long lasting products.